RF555/iBasketCal/README.md

 1. Load the ibasketball.co.il widget page
 2. Intercept API requests to capture the authorization token
 3. Use the token to directly call the API for all seasons, competitions, and calendars
-4. Cache the data locally (23,000+ matches across 283 competition groups)
+4. Store data in SQLite database with indexed queries (108,000+ matches across 1,500+ groups)
-5. Serve ICS calendars from cached data
+5. Serve ICS calendars with fast filtered queries

 ## Quick Start